 Trust God completely.
 Trust your spouse entirely.
 Trust that you have both been called to the vocation of marriage and that the Holy Spirit will guide you every step of the way.
 Accept and bear any crosses that come your way and grow stronger in Christ by carrying their weight.
 Rejoice together in spiritual victories, small and large alike.

 Love God with your whole heart.
-Your spouse should come next followed by your family.
-Then comes your friends, acquaintances, neighbors, and those who are unknown to you (including aliens and foreigners) as they too are sons and daughters of our Heavenly Father.
+Your spouse should come next, followed by your family.
+Then come your friends, acquaintances, neighbors, and those who are unknown to you (including aliens and foreigners), as they, too are sons and daughters of our Heavenly Father.

 Christ instructs us in Matthew 22:37-39, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.”
 (NABRE)